-In Part 1, we’ll cover:
+In this section, we’ll cover:

 - The Ultimate Book Marketing Formula

 - A Marketing Flight Check

 Let’s start with the Internet Marketing Formula – otherwise known as how to sell anything online.

 The Internet Marketing Formula

 This is a well-known formula that internet marketers use to sell everything from soap to shoes to online courses.
 Here, I’ve adapted the terminology specifically to books: